chenhui07c8/DOA-AOA-algorithms/README.md

 The algorithms will be introduced and explained with codes as following:

 1 Search-Based AOA Estimation\
-&ensp -Eusipco 2017: “Angle-of-arrival-based gesture recognition using ultrasonic multi-frequency signals” [Paper]
+&ensp; -Eusipco 2017: “Angle-of-arrival-based gesture recognition using ultrasonic multi-frequency signals” [Paper]

 *2 Accelerated Algorithm using Random Ferns\
 -GlobalSIP 2018: “Fast Phase-difference-based DOA Estimation Using Ranfom Ferns”\